-PREDICT helped identify and respond to a Yellow Fever outbreak in March of 2012 after five howler monkey carcasses were found near a wildlife sanctuary in eastern Bolivia.
-Two of the five monkeys were necropsied at the Municipal Zoo in La Paz, and PCR conducted on liver samples revealed that they were infected by a flavivirus.
+Yellow Fever Discovered in Bolivian Howler Monkeys - Our team helped identify and respond to a Yellow Fever outbreak after five howler monkey carcasses were found near a wildlife sanctuary in eastern Bolivia.